 - Work safely and responsibly with respect to yourself and others

 - Use reason and good judgement at work to stay safe

 Your training contract will also need to be signed your employer, your parent or guardian (if you are under 18 years of age).
 Your training contract will outline things like your hours of work, your payment rate, the kind of training you will need to take part in and any other conditions or details that are relevant.

 You will be on a probation period for three months, in which time either you or your employer can cancel your training with them.

 Once you are off probation, your training contract can only be cancelled if both parties agree to end it.

 What To Do If You Are Not Being Treated Fairly

 In rare cases, an employer will not treat an apprentice as they should.
 If this is the case with you, then you need to get in touch with us.
-We are contactable on 13 18 30, and we can discuss your next steps, including making a complaint to Fair Work.

 Your safety and security are the most important things to us, so don’t be afraid about letting us know if your employer is not treating you as they should.